Agiwa18/Active-directory-homelab/README.md

    <img width="1110" height="1100" alt="image" src="https://github.com/user-attachments/assets/3649c329-33a6-4938-8c31-5405d9844f54" />

-4. Run the PowerShell script as Administrator on your domain controller: your server vm
+4. Open PowerShell as an Administrator on your domain controller: your server vm
 5. copy and paste this script into powershell and press enter
 6. Verify users are created under the correct OUs